There are all kinds of things that you must keep track of when you’re going fishing.

 Most weather apps will tell you the pressure both now as well as the predicted pressure in the future.

-Standard pressure (at sea level – you will have to make adjustments for altitude) is 29.92 inHg or 1013 hPa.
+The standard pressure (at sea level – you will have to make adjustments for altitude) is 29.92 inHg or 1013 hPa.
 Anything higher is considered high pressure, and anything lower is low pressure.

-Most weather services offer easy to read barometers or barometric graphs that show upcoming forecasts in addition to the last few days.
+Most weather services offer easy-to-read barometers or barometric graphs that show upcoming forecasts in addition to the last few days.

 It can be helpful to glance at the storm systems and barometric pressure trends that revolve around those trends.
 This will give you a good idea of how the fishing will be during those times.